Exporting soap to Europe

 - Ask buyers what they are looking for.
 Especially in the fair-trade sector, you can use the story behind your product for marketing purposes.

 - Check the ITC Standards map database for more information on voluntary standards and their requirements, including fair production.

 FSC (Forest Stewardship Council) certification is the most common label for sustainable wooden products, including paper.
 The FSC label guarantees that a product’s source material comes from responsibly managed forests.
 These products are especially popular in western European markets.

 - If you use paper for the packaging of your soap, use recycled paper with the FSC Recycled label.

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for soap do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 The main channels for the distribution of soaps are importer-wholesalers or retail multiples catering for retail demand.

 E-commerce in home decoration is increasing and can help you reach a broader range of customers.
 Retailers often combine online and offline channels.
 Consumers research and purchase products online, shopping around and comparing prices on home decoration items.
 Small (gift) items are especially suitable for this.
 This is why a great deal of soap is already sold online.
 To supply e-commerce retailers you must offer small batches and fast delivery.